Return to Index

 Shopping for a Bike

 The most important thing for a beginning biker is to shop for a bike that fits.
 Find a bike store where the staff knows what you need.
-Mountain bikes are sturdier than their road cousins and you may find that you need a different size than you may be used to.
+Mountain bikes are heavier and sturdier than their road cousins and you may find that you need a different size than you may be used to.

 While you are there, find out about other bike gear you will need like a helmet, gloves, clothing, or shoes.
 The proper gear can help make your experience a better and safer one.